-If such ransomware and cryptolocker can paralyze large-scale businesses worldwide, there’s no doubt small businesses are highly vulnerable.
-Although there are no foolproof ways to keep ransomware out of your systems — even antivirus and anti-malware can't keep businesses safe from Petya, its variants or other ransomware — there are steps you can take to protect your business.
+If such ransomware and CryptoLocker can paralyze large-scale businesses worldwide, there's no doubt small businesses are highly vulnerable.
+Although there are no foolproof ways to keep ransomware out of your systems — even antivirus and anti-malware can't keep businesses safe from Bad Rabbit and its variants or other ransomware — there are steps you can take to protect your business.

-One of the biggest questions about Petya is how it spread so quickly.
-Experts say it’s likely because operating systems and software are not up to date, making their systems vulnerable.
+One of the biggest questions about Bad Rabbit and Petya is how it spread so quickly.
+Experts say they may be because operating systems and software are out of date, making their systems vulnerable.
 In many cases, it only takes one computer to infect an entire network.
 This also applies to antivirus software.
-Ransomware such as Petya can take computer systems by storm because it takes antivirus companies hours to update their malware definitions, once they know about the malware.
+Ransomware such as Bad Rabbit can take computer systems by storm because it takes antivirus companies hours to update their malware definitions, once they know about the malware.

 Current catch rates from antivirus companies run at best between 80 and 90 percent, said Stu Sjouwerman, CEO at cybersecurity firm KnowBe4.
 Most antivirus companies test against known malicious software found "in the wild" and do not do as good a job against zero-day malware, which exploits holes in software as soon as the vulnerability is known, he said.

 As an extra layer of protection, businesses should consider multiple backups using a cloud backup service.
-Offsite backups should be included as some ransomware will encrypt most local files, files shared on the network and local backups, as well as disable services that use shadow copies, Sjouwerman said.
-If you don’t know where to start, check out or suggestions for cloud storage and cloud backup solutions.
+Offsite backups should be included, as some ransomware will encrypt most local files, files shared on the network and local backups, as well as disable services that use shadow copies, Sjouwerman said.
+If you don't know where to start, check out our suggestions for cloud storage and cloud backup solutions.

 In many cases, businesses get hit by cyberattacks because a single employee clicked on a malicious link, opened an infected email, fell for a phishing scam or otherwise inadvertently opened the doors for a cybercriminal.

 Cybersecurity awareness training can be done in-house if you have experts on your IT team.
-There are also one of them many training and consulting services that specialize in training small businesses in cybersecurity best practices, and many offer a guarantee.
+There are also many training and consulting services that specialize in training small businesses in best cybersecurity practices, and many offer a guarantee.
 For instance, KnowBe4's Security Awareness Training guarantees that it works or the company will pay your ransom if you get hit after doing the training.